WhatTheDickens/engl340/index.md

 ## When and where we'll meet

 - Mondays and Wednesdays, 12:30 pm &ndash; 1:45 pm; Fridays, 12:30 pm &ndash; 1:20 pm, Newton 206

+{: .important}
-- Final meeting (attendance mandatory) Wednesday, May 14, 12 pm &ndash; 3:20 pm, Newton 206
+Our final meeting will take place during our assigned final exam slot on Thursday, May 14, 12 pm &ndash; 3:20 pm in Newton 206. *Attendance for the full length of our final meeting is mandatory*.

 ## How and when to find me